How is Santa Clara County Probate Real Estate Impacted by COVID-19?

 The Counties’ Appendix A and the Cal OSHA checklist differ.
 For now, the use of Appendix A is recommended.
 We wait for a clear direction from Santa Clara County regarding which form is more restrictive.
 We must always default to the most restrictive.

-The attorneys pointed out the issue with the guidelines and real estate is that they were not written by anyone who transacts real estate.
-The authors did not consult with the California Association of Realtors’ legal team or any of the Association of Realtors.
+The attorneys pointed out that the issue with the guidelines and real estate is that they were not written by anyone who transacts real estate.
+The authors did not consult with the California Association of Realtors legal team or any of the Association of Realtors.

-Essentially, they took practices they apply to businesses and applied it to how to show a property.
+Essentially, they took practices they apply to businesses and applied them to how to show a property.
 Businesses are not one-size-fits-all.

-As of today, Appendix A must be completed and posted at properties being shown.
+As of today, Appendix A must be completed and posted at the properties being shown.

 The risks of violating the order are clients and real estate agents could be fined if found guilty of a misdemeanor.
 Fines would need to be paid by the real estate agent violating the order.
 Errors and Omissions Insurance does not cover violations of law.